TomCorwine/TOMOpenGLView/README.md

-Subclass of UIView to display a single obj file with texture.
+Subclass of GLKView to display a single obj file with texture.

 Work in progress.